Higher Education Is Costly: Military Service Can Keep it Affordable

 Tuition assistance and other education options while serving

-College Loan Repayment Program: There are various benefits available to those who join the military after graduating from college.
-Qualified candidates could fast track to officer training and apply for the College Loan Repayment Program and more.
+College Loan Repayment Program: Various benefits are available to those who join the military after graduating from college.
+Qualified candidates could fast-track to officer training and apply for the College Loan Repayment Program and more.
 The military could pay off a portion or all your loans in exchange for a service commitment.
-This offer is not always available and is contingent on several factors like the type of job you take in the military and the amount of your loans.
-Keep in mind that not every branch offers this program.
-A local recruiter can provide specific details on how the program works.
+This offer is not always available and is contingent on several factors such as your military job and your loan amount.
+Keep in mind that not every service branch offers this program.
+A local recruiter can provide specific details.

 Education assistance is available.